grceliu/ntu-exchange-analysis-eng/README.md

 # NTU Excahnge Analysis
 [![screenshot](screenshot/app.png)](http://ec2-13-52-247-219.us-west-1.compute.amazonaws.com:8888)

-This is a [Dash](https://plotly.com/dash/) app visualizing the statisitcs of outbound exchange program at [National Taiwan University (NTU)](https://www.ntu.edu.tw/index.html).
+This is an interactive and responsive [Dash](https://plotly.com/dash/) app visualizing the statisitcs of outbound exchange program at [National Taiwan University (NTU)](https://www.ntu.edu.tw/index.html).

 The app answers questions like which countries students go to exchange, which universities students attended exchange, and how many students participated in exchange each year.
 The app allows users to select time range and department that they are interested in.